dimaslanjaka/static-blog-generator/source/_posts/2017/05/remove-blogger-sidebar-and-maximize-main-pages-content.md

 thumbnail: https://3.bp.blogspot.com/-q-AHZo_sm-c/Tbx33FuXgVI/AAAAAAAAC2I/h9SaOe4k_AE/s500/0.jpg
 photos:
   - https://3.bp.blogspot.com/-q-AHZo_sm-c/Tbx33FuXgVI/AAAAAAAAC2I/h9SaOe4k_AE/s500/0.jpg
-description: This one is a famous request inBlogger Help Forum - instructions to shroud the sidebar on one of the static pages, and make the principle
+description: This one is a famous request inBlogger Help Forum- instructions to shroud the sidebar on one of the static pages, and make the principle
-excerpt: This one is a famous request inBlogger Help Forum - instructions to shroud the sidebar on one of the static pages, and make the principle
+excerpt: This one is a famous request inBlogger Help Forum- instructions to shroud the sidebar on one of the static pages, and make the principle
 ---